 Competitive Criteria for Fall 2014 Selection

-The following process will be used to select the best-qualified applicants from those who completed all minimum admission requirements by the specified deadline.
+The following process will be used to select the best-qualified applicants from those who completed all Minimum Admission Requirements (MARs) by the specified deadline.

 Each applicant will be evaluated using the criteria listed below.
 The points an applicant receives from each of these criteria will be added together.
 Those applicants receiving the highest number of points will be admitted to the program until the class is filled.
 (Applicants seeking readmission to the ADN program will receive points for nursing courses successfully completed at CVCC.)
 The number of 1st year students accepted each year can vary.
 The number of students completing the 1st year will determine the number of students to be accepted the next year.